-In the following article we will discuss key-man life insurance: what is it, who needs it, and how to find the best price available.
+In the following article we will discuss key man life insurance and key man disability insurance: what is it, who needs it, and how to find the best price available.
 We will also briefly touch on the potential tax ramifications to a business that receives proceeds from key man insurance.

 What is Key Man Life Insurance?

 Key man insurance (key person insurance, key employee insurance) is life insurance taken out by a business that covers a key person or persons within that business.
 These people are vital to the ongoing success and survival of the business and losing them would create a substantial financial hardship to the business.

 Key man insurance begins when the business identifies the key person and buys life insurance on the key man.
 The business then pays the premiums to the insurer and if the key man employee dies, the proceeds are paid out to the main “beneficiary,” the business.

 Monthly quotes are based on a preferred plus 50 year old male; rates are for informational purposes and must be qualified for.

 Monthly quotes are based on a preferred plus 50 year old female; rates are for informational purposes and must be qualified for.

 You can also view our sample life insurance rates by age chart for more.